NEWS & UPCOMING EVENTS

 2024 PAWA 60th ANNIVERSARY EXHIBITIONPAWA 2024 invitation

-The Porcelain Artists of WA (formerly WA Guild of China Painters) will celebrate their 60th Anniversary of foundation by holding a special exhibition and sale of work from 3rd to 5th May, 2024.
+The Porcelain Artists of WA (formerly WA Guild of China Painters) are celebrating their 60th Anniversary of foundation and will be holding a special exhibition and sale of work from 3rd to 5th May, 2024.
 The exhibition will have an early evening opening on Friday 3rd May from 5:00pm to 7:00pm.
-It will then be open on Saturday 4th and Sunday 5th May between 9:30am to 4:00pm.
-The exhibition will take place at The Palms Community Centre in Subiaco.
+It will then open on Saturday 4th and Sunday 5th May between 9:30am to 4:00pm.
+The venue is the Palms Community Centre in Subiaco.

-The theme for the exhibition is 'Imaginality' and interested members are invited to submit a collection of up to seven items interpreting the theme.
-There will also be a cash and carry section featuring pieces painted between 1964 and 2024.
-It is anticipated that several hundred pieces of unique hand painted porcelain, both traditional and contemporary designs, will be on display.
+The theme for the exhibition is 'Imaginality' with members invited to submit a collection of up to seven items to interpret the theme, these will be displayed in the exhibition section.
+There will also be a sales area featuring pieces painted between 1964 and 2024.
+It is anticipated that several hundred pieces of unique, hand painted porcelain, both traditional and contemporary designs, will be on display.

 For further information about the Porcelain Artists of WA please phone their secretary on 9330 4909 or visit their Facebook page.